 Limited to 20 students.
 Fall semester.
 Professor Pritchard.2017-18: Not offered

 This course offers students an opportunity to develop their analytic and writing skills.
 We will read a variety of literary forms–prose and poetry, novels and essays and drama–and will write frequently and at length about what we read.
 This semester our readings will focus on the topic of Illness.
 We will read such authors as Susan Sontag, Anatole Broyard, Sophocles, José Saramago, Mark Doty.
 Three class hours per week.

 Open only to first-year and sophomore students.
 Limited to 12 students.
 Spring semester.
-Professor Frank.2016-17: Not offered
+Professor Frank.2017-18: Offered in Fall 2017

 In this course we will examine twentieth-century and contemporary novels, essays, plays, and performances that challenge generic and disciplinary boundaries.
 All are preoccupied with the visual, perform visually, or employ images within narrative.
 Some of these works respond directly to pieces of visual art, others include photographs or analyze forms of seeing.
 Because this is a writing-intensive course we will not pursue an exhaustive or chronological history of the immense conversation between visual and literary modes of expression.
 While actively discussing the course materials, we will consistently and frequently engage them in critical and creative, formal and informal writing.
 One of our goals will be to deepen our own practices of seeing and using visual evidence as a method toward writing personal, exploratory, and persuasive essays.

 Limited to 15 students.
 Fall semester.
 Visiting Professor Cayer.2017-18: Not offered